 We have in-licensed a patent family covering methods of producing T cell populations enriched for regulatory T cells and cell culture compositions from U.S. Department of Health and Human Services, as represented by National Institute of Allergy and Infectious Diseases of the NIH under an exclusive, sublicensable royalty-bearing license.
 We exclusively license 2 issued U.S. patents covering methods of producing a population of cells having stable, regulatory T cells and cell culture compositions containing isolated human regulatory T cells, antibodies and an oligonucleotide that expire in 2033 subject to any applicable disclaimer or extensions.
-Under the license agreement with the NIH, we are obligated to pay the NIH (i) single-digit royalties on net sales subject a minimum annual royalty, which may be credited against royalties due for sales made in a particular year; and (ii) development milestone payments.
-Upon expiration of the licensed patent rights, a reduced royalty rate will be applied to net sales for the duration of the U.S. Orphan Drug Exclusivity period.
+Under the license agreement with the NIH, we are obligated to pay the NIH (i) single-digit royalties on net sales subject a minimum annual royalty, which may be credited against royalty rate will be applied to net sales for the duration of the U.S. Orphan Drug Exclusivity period.
 The NIH license agreement is terminable by us at any time upon 60 days written notice and by the NIH if we fail in the performance of any material obligations under the license agreement subject to a cure period.

-We have also in-licensed 2 patent families relating to TI-168, nucleic acids constructs encoding T cell receptors, methods of producing TI-168, immunosuppressive induced regulatory T cells and methods of producing these cells from HJF under two worldwide, exclusive, sublicensable royalty-bearing licenses.
+We have also in-licensed 2 patent families relating to TI-168, nucleic acids constructs encoding T cell receptors, methods of producing TI-168, immunosuppressive induced regulatory T cells and methods of producing these cells from HJF under two worldwide, exclusive, sublicensable royaltybearing licenses.
 We exclusively license 2 issued patents in the U.S. and a pending European patent application relating to methods of producing and stabilizing T cell populations enriched for regulatory T cells and cell culture compositions that expire in 2034 subject to any applicable disclaimer or extension.
 We also exclusively license a family of pending U.S. and foreign patent applications directed to immunosuppressive induced regulatory T cells and methods of producing these cells which if issued would expire in 2041 subject to any applicable disclaimer or extensions.
 Under the license agreement with HJF, covering the 2 issued U.S. patents and pending European patent application, we are obligated to pay HJF (i) an annual license maintenance fee creditable against royalty payments due in the same year; (ii) single-digit royalties on net sales until expiration of the licensed patent rights, after which a reduced royalty rate will be applied to net sales for 15 years from the first sale of a licensed product; and (iii) development and funding milestone payments.
+Under the license agreement with HJF covering the pending U.S. and foreign patent applications directed to immunosuppressive induced regulatory T cells and methods of producing these cells, we are obligated to pay HJF (ii) development and funding milestone payments.
 Under the license agreement with HJF covering the pending U.S. and foreign patent applications directed to immunosuppressive induced regulatory T cells and methods of producing these cells, we are obligated to pay HJF single-digit royalties on net sales until expiration of the patent rights on a country-by-country basis.
-The HJF license agreements are terminable by us at any time upon 90 days written notice and by HJF if we fail in the performance of any obligations under the license agreement which in some instances are subject to a cure period.
+The HJF license agreements are terminable by us at any time upon 90 days written not